-To determine if bariatric weight loss surgery is appropriate for you, start by knowing your Body Mass Index (BMI).
+To determine if bariatric weight loss surgery is right for you, start by learning your Body Mass Index (BMI).
 This is a measure of body fat based on your height and weight.
 If you have a BMI of 35 or higher and are experiencing obesity-related health concerns, a minimally invasive surgical option such as gastric bypass or gastric sleeve might be appropriate.

 “Weight loss surgery is certainly not the first thing you try when looking to lose weight, but it doesn’t have to be a last resort, either,” says Dr. Swain.
 “Often, we can improve or eliminate health issues before they create lasting problems.
 We’ve even seen Type 2 diabetes reverse itself rather quickly after surgery.”

-Undergoing bariatric weight loss surgery is one step in a journey, and the more support you have, the better.
-A multidisciplinary approach is key with a team of physicians, dieticians, exercise specialists and behavioral health experts giving you the tools to be successful.
+Undergoing bariatric weight loss surgery is just one step in your journey, and the more support you have, the better.
+Our leading-edge team of physicians, dieticians, exercise specialists and behavioral health experts gives you the tools you need to be successful.

 Many people feel it’s the best decision they ever made.

 “The number one comment I hear post-surgery is that patients wish they’d taken this step years ago,” says Dr. Swain.
 They just feel so much better.”